Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Data-Driven VCG Mechanisms

-The arguments presented in this section no longer hold if we introduce additional interdependence into agents' payoffs.
-Specifically, if the payoff function $u_i$ of each agent $i$ depends on the entire type profile $\theta \in \Theta$, such that
+\paragraph{Interdependent Preferences.} The arguments no longer hold if we introduce additional interdependence into agents' payoffs.
+Specifically, if the payoff function $u_i$ of each agent $i$ depends on the entire type profile $\theta \in \Theta$, such that $u_i: X \times \Theta \times \Omega \rightarrow \mathbb{R}$, our results no longer go through.
+The failure is illustrated in Example~\ref{ex: rem Interdependent preferences} in Appendix~\ref{sec: appendix further results and derivations}.

-the proofs no longer go through.
-Under these conditions, agent $i$'s report of $\theta_i$ influences the expected data-driven VCG transfer not only indirectly, through its effect on the allocation, but also directly, by entering others' payoff functions.
-Consequently, the main results of this section no longer hold.
-This failure is illustrated in Example~\ref{ex: rem Interdependent preferences} in Appendix~\ref{sec: appendix Further results and derivations}.